 If you love chicken wings, ATL Wings should be one of your go-to spots.
+With 16 locations across metro Phoenix, from Queen Creek to Paradise Valley to Litchfield Park, you should be able to find a spot near you.
 And if you love a good dry rub, ATL Style should definitely be your order.
 ATL Style consists of flats and drums (mostly drums in some orders) covered in oil and tossed in a colorful array of herbs and spices.
 The dryer take gives skin and edges nice crispness.
 Hot chicken meat is juicy, if not drippy.
 We recommended the traditional-style wings (bone-in), which come in orders of six to 96.

 Honey Hot WingsSantisi Brothers

 2710 West Bell Road